-Behance is one of the largest online communities for creative companies and professionals.
-Graphic designers, 3D artists, photographers, architects and other artists use it to showcase their talent and expose their work on a global scale
+Behance is one of the largest online communities for creative professionals.
+Graphic designers, photographers, architects and other artists use it to showcase their work on a global scale

 the best on this network.
 By simply telling a story and sharing the reason why you are doing what you do, you can make a huge difference.

 Then, what many people forget is the fact that Behance is a community.
 Follow people, connect, ‘appreciate’ projects, leave useful feedback and appreciation in the comments.
 Message your idols with meaningful questions.

 During my first year on Behance, I literally messaged people every day, to say “hi”and compliment them on their work.
 Sometimes I asked questions, because a personal message can be so much stronger than a comment or an appreciation.

 Trust me, most of them, when they see an email in their inbox with a notification that says I messaged them, will email back.
 After a year, you can be connected to more than 300 other creatives; people you have chatted with and who have maybe started following you.